mikepthomas/projects/_posts/printer-voron-2.4.md

 ### :negative_squared_cross_mark: Heated Bed

-I will be using an [ultra-flat Mandala Rose Works heated bed without embeded magnets](https://www.onetwo3d.co.uk/product/mandala-rose-works-ultra-flat-voron-2-4-trident-bed-magnetic-non-magnetic/) that has been checked to be under 0.1mm overall flatness.
+I will be using an [ultra-flat Mandala Rose Works heated bed without embeded magnets][Build Plate] that has been checked to be under 0.1mm overall flatness.

 #### Assembly